nngocjade/cs-mail/README.md

-# CoderSchool Mail
+# CoderSchool Full Stack Mail App

+Created with love by: Jade

-This is a documentation of how to create web application in MERN stack **from scratch**.
+This repo includes a documentation of how to create a web application in MERN stack **from scratch** as well as a demo app following the instructions.
 The app allow user to send email to other users within the app platform.
-This is project is a good excercise for building one of your familiarize with the Mongo database.

 ## Features